jcu-eresearch/wallace-3/webapp/README.md

 JS dependencies:

-`npm install` will work but you will need a version of node < 11 for gulp to run.
+`npm install` will work but you will need a version of Node < 11 for gulp to run.
+[`nvm`](https://github.com/nvm-sh/nvm) provides an easy way of installing older versions of Node;
+builds have been tested with `v8.17.0`.

 # Running the project

-To build the js: `gulp` (will watch) or `gulp build`
+To build the js: `npm run build` (to run a build) or `npx gulp` (will watch for changes)
-- will need to re-run each time CoffeeScript code is changed
+- will need to be re-run each time CoffeeScript code is changed
 - code changes will need to be committed before pushing to production

 To build/install python code: `python setup.py install`
-- will need to re-run each time python code is changed
+- will need to be re-run each time Python code is changed

 To run the project `pserve [ production.ini | test.ini ]`
-- will need to re-run every time the python or js code changes
+- will need to rbe e-run every time the Python or JS code changes
-- runs on localhost:6543
+- runs on `localhost:6543`

 # About